 Barbara Jazwinski is the Virginia Beer Professor of Music and head of the composition and theory program at the Newcomb Music Department at Tulane University in New Orleans.

-Beth Wiemann (President) – Composer, clarinetist, studied at Oberlin and Princeton.
+Beth Wiemann (Secretary)- Composer, clarinetist, studied at Oberlin and Princeton.
 Professor of Composition, University of Maine.

-The Board of Governors meets at least twice per year--Friday afternoons in May and October, with additional meetings by the Board's various committees.
+The Board of Governors meets twice per year--Friday afternoons in May and October, with additional teleconferencing by the Board's various committees.